Purpose

 Grant reviewers evaluate complete applications based on the published review criteria.
 Reviewer comments are available to applicants upon request.

 Award decisions are based on applicant scores and the availability of funds; award approvals are made by the SCAC Board of Commissioners.
-Award notifications are expected in December.
+Award notifications are expected following the June 2026 board meeting.

 The program director will communicate with the grantee prior to the start of the grant term.